dwhiffing/fury/content/aar/iof/iof1/iof1_stonie/body.md

 4\.
 CVG Saratoga will patrol the Gulf exit and provide support as needed to /assets in the Gulf.

-\---
+---

 Its 18:10:00 local time.
 Intel reports an increasing number of unknown contacts converging on the gulf.
-Something might be happening\!
+Something might be happening!

 Command is going on high alert and has allowed tasking of an immediate response as a precautionary counter stance.